 There are all kinds of clutter: physical, emotional, and cyber.
 The easiest one to tackle is CYBER CLUTTER.
 With the click of a mouse or swipe of a finger you can do a quick clean up of an inbox or … Continue reading UNSUBSCRIBE, LEAVE GROUP, DELETE

 Baby, it’s hot outside.
 Maybe not fry-an-egg-on-the-sidewalk hot but hot enough that I thank the Almighty that air conditioning was invented and grateful ours works.
 Regardless if one is having fun in the sun or chillaxing indoors with a mazgan … Continue reading The Aliyah Files #23: Summer is Sizzling.
 Stay Hydrated!

 Soon it will be Purim with much to do to prepare.
-If you haven’t already discovered the sanity-saving benefits of using a checklist, here’s the perfect opportunity to try one out.
-Why is my checklist different from all other checklists? … Continue reading Purim Checklist 2019
+If you haven’t already discovered the SANITY-SAVING BENEFITS of using a CHECKLIST, here’s the perfect opportunity to try one out.
+Why is this checklist different from all other checklists? … Continue reading Purim Checklist 2020

 Have you ever heard that the saying that things often get worse before things get better?
 Think: childbirth.
 Think: Kitchen in the midst of being turned over for Passover.
 When you are in the middle of either of these scenarios … Continue reading Playroom Makeover: Before & After

 Last night the wind was fiercely blowing.
 I had hung my laundry out to dry earlier that day.
 Hours later, a family member alerted me that the laundry was whirling around reminiscent of the tornado scene from Wizard of Oz. … Continue reading How Many Clothes are ‘Enough’?